zushicat/single-image-SRGAN/README.md

 #### srgan.py
 I pretty much (but not completely) followed the basic structure you can find in this repository: https://github.com/krasserm/super-resolution
-(I highly recommend to take a closer look into this excellent implementation.)
+(I highly recommend to take a closer look at this excellent implementation.)

 There are 4 classes:
 - Utils: This is only used for creating predictions during defined training steps.
 (Just for a broad overview on the training process and not important for functionality.)
 - SRGANModel: Define generator and discriminator model and get the VGG model layers used for transfer leraning
-- Pretrainer: Train the generator (only) and store the training results in checkpoints and weights (latter use for first iteration of Trainer)
+- Pretrainer: Train the generator (only) and store the training results in checkpoints and weights (the latter is used for first iteration of Trainer)
 - Trainer: Train both generator and discriminator and store training results in checkpoints and model

 Pretrainer and Trainer certainly could be in one class (with slighlty different training calls) but for the sake of clarity I separated them.
 (If you take a look at both classes you'll see the code redundance.
 In this case, I decided that clarity trumps elegance.)

 Otherwise, I tried to sufficiently comment the code.

-Training process of Pretrainer and Trainer (in the __main__ part):
+Training process of Pretrainer and Trainer (as implemented in the \__main\__ part of srgan.py):
 ```
 # ***
 # 1. pre-train generator (only)